 IE205.
 The non-controlling interest of CU134 has two components.
-The first component is the reclassification of the non-controlling interest's share of the accounting acquirer's retained earnings immediately before the acquisition (CU1,400 \times 6.7 percent or CU93.80).
-The second component represents the reclassification of the non-controlling interest's share of the accounting acquirer's issued equity (CU600 \times 6.7 percent or CU40.20).
+The first component is the reclassification of the non-controlling interest's share of the accounting acquirer's accumulated comprehensive revenue and expense immediately before the acquisition (CU1,400 $\times$ 6.7 percent or CU93.80).
+The second component represents the reclassification of the non-controlling interest's share of the accounting acquirer's issued equity (CU600 $\times$ 6.7 percent or CU40.20).